 - Good ‘Til Cancelled format – This is a type of fixed price listing exclusively available for eBay store owners.
 It is basically a listing that automatically renews every 30 days until cancelled, helping save the seller both time and effort in re-listing.

-- Vacation/holiday mode – Be sure to check out the full article on this, but vacation mode enables sellers to put their business on hold by making fixed price listings unavailable to view for a specified period of time.
+- Vacation/holiday mode – Vacation mode enables sellers to put their business on hold by making fixed price listings unavailable to view for a specified period of time.
 Vacation mode is the easiest way for eBay sellers to take a break without risking low feedback from buyers.

 - Brand establishment – A store subscription offers a custom store home page with a personalised web address.
 The custom header and logo of the store also appear in listings, which can build brand recognition and credibility (and potentially repeat customers!)

-- Markdown Manager – Exclusive to sellers with a store subscription, this feature allows price discounts on items (up to 75%) or a free shipping discount.
-Promotional emails and e-newsletters can be used to advertise the discounts and further sales.
+- Promotions Manager – Exclusive to sellers with a store subscription, this feature allows sellers to set up special offers, coupons, shipping discounts and more.

-- Organization – A small feature with big effect, having an eBay store enables sellers to bring their listings together in one place.
+- Organization – A small feature with a potentially big effect.
+Having an eBay store enables sellers to bring their listings together in one place.
 Buyers can find all listings from a seller by clicking on the store icon next to their user ID.
 Within the store, sellers can also create custom categories to present their items better to browsing buyers.

 - Search engine keyword management – Sellers who have stores can customise the keywords associated with each store page to help more buyers find their listings via search engines.